geometrikz/PS70/content/blog/final_project.md

 ## Motivation

+In this course, what I found most interesting was 3D design, microcontroller programming, networking and electronic input/output devices.
+I also wanted to build something intricately designed and small.

 Growing up, I had many different types of digital pets.
-The first was a Tamagotchi, then it was a Digimon Digivice (basically a tamagotchi that you could use to battle your friends).
-These were the main two hand-held devices, before digital pets were brought to a game console, such as the Nintendo DS, where I had a digital dog called Nintendogs, and even the Switch where I had a digital cat in Little Friends: Cats and Dogs.
+The first was a [Tamagotchi](https://en.wikipedia.org/wiki/Tamagotchi), then it was a [Digimon Digivice](https://en.wikipedia.org/wiki/Digital_Monster) (basically a tamagotchi that you could use to battle your friends).
+These were the main two hand-held devices, before digital pets were brought to a game console, such as the Nintendo DS, where I had a digital dog called [Nintendogs](https://en.wikipedia.org/wiki/Nintendogs), and even the Switch where I had a digital cat in [Little Friends: Cats and Dogs](https://en.wikipedia.org/wiki/Little_Friends:_Dogs_&_Cats).

-However, there were two things lacking in all these versions.
+However, there were three things lacking in all these variations of digital pets.

 * Handheld tamagochi's are "too dumb"
 * Digital pets on consoles are too inconvenient
 * Digital pets on mobile phones are too distracting

-In this course, what I found most interesting was 3D design, microcontroller programming, networking and electronic input/output devices.
-I also wanted to build something intricately designed and small.
+We should be able to interact with our digital pet through voice, using ChatGPT, Speech Recognition, and Speech Synthesis.
+In this final project, I will be documenting the process of building my AI-powered tamagotchi that you can interact with vocally.

 <!-- First, the handheld tamagotchi's were "dumb".
 They did not have any online features, and they also didn't have many functions.
 You basically fed your pet and played with it, using 2-3 buttons to make sure it didn't die but it really didn't feel like a pet.  -->
 <!--